Weston Middle School Parent-Teacher Organization Bylaws

 Section 2: The Board will conduct periodic reviews of its Policy and will revise the Policy as needed.

-Article XIV-Amendments to Bylaws
+Article XIV - Amendments to Bylaws

 Section 1: Notice of any proposed amendment to the bylaws shall be presented to the PTO membership in writing or by email, at least two weeks before the meeting at which action on the bylaws will be taken.

-Section 2: The voting requirements for amending the Bylaws shall be a two-third (2/3) vote of the PTO members present at a duly held meeting of the general membership at which a quorum is present.
+Section 2: The voting requirements for amending the Bylaws shall be a two-thirds (2/3) vote of the PTO members present at a duly held meeting of the general membership at which a quorum is present.

 Upon the dissolution of the PTO, the PTO shall, after paying or making provisions for the payment of all liabilities of the PTO, (i) dispose of all of the assets of the PTO exclusively for the purposes of the PTO in such manner as the Executive Board may determine, consistent with applicable law, or (ii) distribute all of said assets to the Town of Weston Board of Education or to such other organization or organizations organized and operated exclusively for charitable, educational, religious or scientific purposes as shall at the time qualify as an exempt organization or organizations under Section 501(c)(3) of the Internal Revenue Code of 1954, as amended (or the corresponding provision of any future United States Internal Revenue Law).

-Article XVI-Parliamentary Authority
+Article XVI - Parliamentary Authority

 The rules contained in Robert’s Rules of Order, Revised, shall govern the Weston Middle School PTO, Inc. in all cases to which they are applicable and in which they are not inconsistent with the Bylaws of the Weston Middle School PTO, Inc. and shall serve as a guide in conducting all meetings.

-Revised Bylaws were approved by the WMS PTO April of 2012, May of 2014, May of 2015, April of 2017, April of 2019
+Revised Bylaws were approved by the WMS PTO in April of 2012, May of 2014, May of 2015, April of 2017, April of 2019, and February 2024